yogeshkarna/SDP-Meta-level-control-SS20/README.md

 ### Documentation

+The documentation of each variable
 Workspace
 - /data contains anytime algorithm quality acqired in '.json' format
 - /plots contains plots of meta-level control algorithm
-- mlc.py contains the python program for meta-level control
+- mlc.py contains the python class for meta-level control

+### Communication